searchspring/snap/packages/snap-preact-components/src/components/Organisms/HorizontalFacets/readme.md

 # HorizontalFacets

 Renders all facets in a horizontal display.
-Incluses FilterSummary and MobileSidebar
+Also incluses MobileSidebar.

 ## Sub-components
 - Facet
-- FilterSummary
 - Dropdown
 - MobileSidebar